-Absolute analytic signal according to Roest et al. (1992) can be defined as the square root of the squared sum of the vertical and horizontal derivatives of the magnetic field (Equation 1)
+Absolute analytic signal according to Roest et al. (26) can be defined as the square root of the squared sum of the vertical and horizontal derivatives of the magnetic field (Equation 1)

+AS =

+$$\sqrt{\delta x \cdot \delta x + \delta y \cdot \delta y + \delta z \cdot \delta z}$$

+Equation (1)

-$$AS = \sqrt{\frac{\delta x \cdot \delta x + \delta y \cdot \delta y + \delta z \cdot \delta z}{Equation (1)}}$$ where dz is the vertical derivative, dx and dy are the horizontal derivatives and AS is the analytical signal.
+where dz is the vertical derivative, dx and dy are the horizontal derivatives and AS is the analytical signal.

-The advantage of this method of magnetic data enhancement is that its amplitude function is an absolute value and does not need assumption of the direction of source body magnetization (Jeng et al., 2003).
-Analytical signal can be used to locate the edges of remanently magnetized bodies, reveal anomalous textures and highlight discontinuities (MacLeod et al., 1993).
+The advantage of this method of magnetic data enhancement is that its amplitude function is an absolute value and does not need assumption of the direction of source body magnetization (27).
+Analytical signal can be used to locate the edges of remanently magnetized bodies, reveal anomalous textures and highlight discontinuities (28).
 The analytical signal derived from the obtained magnetic data enhances the edges of the major structures in the study area (Figure 8).